AnonymousMouse3/BetterMusic/README.md

-# BetterMusic
+# BetterMusic (Music Replacer)
-BetterMusic, a mod for Terraria using tModLoader
+A mod to replace any vanilla or modded Terraria music with custom tracks.